eh3rrera/project-reactor-course/docs/09-testing-with-stepverifier/using-stepverifier.md

 Also, the first two `verify` methods return a `Duration` object, which represents the actual time the verification took.

-For convenience, `StepVerifier.LastStep` also contains some versions of the `verify` method that combine the expectation of a terminal signal and verify.
+For convenience, `StepVerifier.LastStep` also contains some versions of the `verify` method that combine the expectation of a terminal signal and the verification process.

 For example, to trigger the verification, expecting a completion signal as terminal event:
 ```java